PBrdng/Workshop-on-Software-and-Applications-of-Numerical-Nonlinear-Algebra/README.md

 pkg> add Plots
 ```

-If you want to use Bertini and PHCpack, you have download their binaries and add them to you PATH variable.
+If you want to use Bertini and PHCpack, you have download their binaries and add them to your PATH variable.